JGQH/hl-api/README.md

 To run this project, it would have to be forked and then published from Vercel.

 ## To-Do
-- Endpoint for info of an individual talent
 - Endpoint for schedule